KiCad/kicad-library-utils/README.md

 **checkruleX_Y.py**: Each checkrule script checks your correspondent rule and prints out a report informing what is in disagreement with the [KiCad Library Convention](https://github.com/KiCad/kicad-library/wiki/Kicad-Library-Convention).

+## stm32-librarygen directory

+Automatic STM32 library generation from pin files provided by ST.

+Detailed information can be found in **stm32-librarygen/README.md**

 How to use
 ==========